Maryland medical examiner’s office faces backlog, affecting funerals and investigations

 In the last couple of months, the caseload in Maryland has increased by nearly 400 percent.
 There were 50 bodies waiting for autopsies in late December.
 The number swelled to 240 last week.

-In addition to delaying funerals, the logjam is affecting some prosecutions, leading to delays in courts’ obtaining autopsy reports and getting stand-in medical examiners for murder trials.
+In addition to delaying funerals, the logjam is affecting some prosecutions, leading to delays in courts obtaining autopsy reports and getting stand-in medical examiners for murder trials.

 Chief Medical Examiner Victor Weedn, who expects the backlog to hit 300 later this month, recently asked the federal government to deploy its disaster mortuary operational response team — a group that includes medical examiners and forensic specialists who handle mass fatalities connected to terrorists attacks such as Sept.
 11, 2001, pandemics or natural disasters such as Hurricane Katrina.
-A spokesperson at U.S. Health and Human Services (HHS) said that a team of five fatality management experts from the National Disaster Medical System will be deployed Monday to provide support to the Maryland Office of the Chief Medical Examiner.
+A spokesperson at U.S. Health and Human Services said a team of five fatality management experts from the National Disaster Medical System will be deployed Monday to provide support to the Maryland Office of the Chief Medical Examiner.
 The federal government has also offered help to medical examiner officers in New Mexico.

 “The situation is tragic,” said Del.
-Kirill Reznik (D-Montgomery), who serves as the health subcommittee chairman of the House Appropriations Committee, who recently grilled state health officials about the backlog and understaffing.
+Kirill Reznik (D-Montgomery), who serves as the health subcommittee chairman of the House Appropriations Committee and recently grilled state health officials about the backlog and understaffing.
 “Up to a few weeks ago, they didn’t have storage for the decedents. … There were bodies in the halls.
 That means they weren’t stored properly, which can ruin the pathology and render the autopsy useless.”

 The office — where employees have in recent months complained to union officials of working alongside the odor of decomposed bodies — has since moved most of the bodies to a makeshift morgue of refrigerated trailers parked in a downtown city parking garage in Baltimore.